back to overview

 ## Adding another scale for y, which will replace the existing scale.

-In order to use the facet on two different datasets, we first need to rename the species column in the species occurrences dataset as in the other dataset.
+In order to use the facet on two different datasets, we first need to rename the species column in the species occurrences dataset (spec_occ_sf) with the same name as in the other dataset.
+Here is an example using dplyr:

 Now we can combine the species ranges derived from the spatial grid with the spatial occurrences: